cdp-trial-patterns/opendatalakehouse/01_ingest.md

 ![Screen_Shot_2023_04_23_at_3_00_32_PM.png](images/Screen_Shot_2023_04_23_at_3_00_32_PM.png)

 13. From here, you can go to Lab 2 to ingest the remaining files or you can head to [lab around Predict](04_predict.md) to build an end-to-end machine learning project using Cloudera Machine Learning

+## Lab 2: Ingest into other Tables needed for Analysis and Visualization

+1. Similar to how flights.csv was uploaded, we will upload other csv files present in s3a://<environment_name>/data.
+2. In airlines database, click + to go to "Import to table" screen.
+3. Select the each of the below files to create appropriate tables
+    - airlines.csv
+    - airports.csv
+    - planes.csv
+    - unique_tickets.csv
+4. Ensure that "Field Separator" is Comma(,) and "Has Header" is selected.
+5. In the Next Screen, verify that the Destination Name is **airlines.<table_name>**.
+6. Each of these files have a few 1000 records and import will happen in minutes.

+We are now ready to [Analyze](02_analyze.md), [Visualize](03_visualize.md) and [Predict](04_predict.md) Data!